YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

     select foobar         # select the module foobar delete                # delete selected objects

-    select -clear         # reset selection (select whole design)
+Normally the :cmd:ref:`select` command overwrites a previous selection.
+The commands :yoscrypt:`select -add` and :yoscrypt:`select -del` can be used to add or remove objects from the current selection.

+The command :yoscrypt:`select -clear` can be used to reset the selection to the default, which is a complete selection of everything in the current module.

+This selection framework can also be used directly in many other commands.
+Whenever a command has ``[selection]`` as last argument in its usage help, this means that it will use the engine behind the :cmd:ref:`select` command to evaluate additional arguments and use the resulting selection instead of the selection created by the last :cmd:ref:`select` command.

+For example, the command :cmd:ref:`delete` will delete everything in the current selection; while :yoscrypt:`delete foobar` will only delete the module foobar.
+If no :cmd:ref:`select` command has been made, then the "current selection" will be the whole design.

-Many of the examples on this page make use of the :cmd:ref:`show` command to visually demonstrate the effect of selections.
+.. note:: Many of the examples on this page make use of the :cmd:ref:`show` command to visually demonstrate the effect of selections.
 For a more detailed look at this command, refer to :ref:`interactive_show`.

 How to make a selection
 ~~~~~~~~~~~~~~~~~~~~~~~